sarahdurks/horiseon-bootcamp/README.md

 Coding Bootcamp HTML Git Refactor Challenge

-# Description :closed_book:
+# Description
 Berkeley Bootcamp's 1st Challenge, a demo of refactoring a marketing agency's website.

 The following was completed:

 - [x] HTML and CSS were updated to be in line with best practices, in a consolidated, logical sequence
-- [x] Comments added in index.html and .css files for clarity
+- [x] Comments added in index.html and .css files for clarity around structure and function
-- [x] SEO factors added: Meta Description, Meta Keywords, Title Tags, image alt text
+- [x] SEO + accessibility factors added: Meta Description, Meta Keywords, Title Tags, image alt text
+- [x] Removed redundant classes

-# Acceptance Criteria :white_check_mark:
+:white_check_mark:# Acceptance Criteria

 Details of the original assignment ask: